 If you do experience this noise, we would advise that you firstly remove the pedals, check that there actually is a washer installed, clean the threads on both pedal spindle and crank, sparingly apply a light oil (sewing machine oil is perfect for this), then re-install the pedals with the correct torque—35 Nm is the setting to aim for.
 If you haven’t eliminated the squeaking sound after this, then you may have a bottom bracket problem.

-Anyway, a t47 bottom bracket can be thought of as a standard 68mm wide BB 30 press fit shell that has been cut into 47 individual 1mm threads.
-Most metal frames that have PF30 shells can be converted into T47 by cutting threads into the BB currently being used.
+Anyway, a t47 bottom bracket can be thought of as a threaded 46mm shell.
+Most metal frames that have PF30 shells can be converted into T47 by cutting threads into the BB currently being used, although that is quite a tricky operation.
+Not easy.
 Basically what you get is an oversized BB shell that makes it compatible with a very wide variety of crank axle types, and a much greater area for oversized frame tubes, be they light, or stiff etc. is made available, but by means of much more ease-of-use threaded cups.

 An important point to realize about T47 is that it’s just not “another standard”, but potentially the one standard for use across the entire system.
 Well, this was the potential outcome when the standard first appeared in 2015.
 Clearly it still has some way to go towards achieving that universal penetration.
 The e-bike revolution also potentially casts a cloud over it since this revolution is largely based on mid-drive systems which simply require a bracket to accommodate whichever motor manufacturer’s motor it has been designed for—bottom brackets generally have no place in that ecosystem is the larger issue here of course.